deniselashlley/TheLightTreeYoga/src/pages/schedule/index.md

       <p>These circles take place before or during the new moon, a divine time to reflect, rest and reset intentions for what you&rsquo;d like to manifest in your life.</p>

-      <p>Each month we will explore a different aspect of your be:ing like being transformation, being whole, being abundant with the intention to bring these aspects of our being into focus and authentically embody their meaning to us. xxx</p>
+      <p>Each month we will explore a different aspect of your be:ing like being transformation, being whole, being abundant with the intention to bring these aspects of our being into focus and authentically embody their meaning to us.&nbsp;</p>

       <p>&nbsp;</p>